THE MOUSE OF FRANKENSTEIN

 Here are Ed and Bucky, three years after this story took place; the year was 1954, out in front of my house on Seven MIle Road.
 The car, with wood grain siding, was Ed’s pride and joy.

 My other best friend was Bob Betz.
-He was clearly smarter than me, evidenced by the fact that read voraciously, pulp science fiction, mainly, was good at math, and could easily clobber me in chess.
+He was clearly smarter than me, evidenced by the fact that he read voraciously, pulp science fiction, mainly, was good at math, and could easily clobber me in chess.
 Bob was a perfect lookalike for the mad scientist in the movie, "Dr. Cyclops".

 Getting back to Halloween; at fourteen, we were all too old to trick or treat.
 Nonetheless, it seemed that the holiday should be celebrated in some way.
 So we decided that it would be a good idea to go out and treat unsuspecting tricksters to the sight of something really scary.